willyweather/slate/source/index.html.md

 entries | array | **(see below)**

 ### Entries

+Each day can contain a maximum of two entries.
+A single entry signifies the forecast is for the whole day.
+Multiple entries signifies a forecast for the morning and a forecast for the eventing.

 Attribute | Type | Options | Description
 --------- | ---- | ------- | -----------